bvibber/ogv.js/readme.md

 Note that audio fails on iOS as web audio must be started in an event handler for a user action.

-Audio is blacklisted on Safari 6 due to a possible bug in the JavaScript VM or JIT compiler -- Vorbis audio *decoding* hangs the CPU unless the debug console is open (which makes things run rreeaallyy ssllooww).
-Safari 7 works just fine and is not blacklisted.
+Audio is blacklisted on Safari 6.0 due to a possible bug in the JavaScript VM or JIT compiler -- Vorbis audio *decoding* hangs the CPU unless the debug console is open (which makes things run rreeaallyy ssllooww).
+Safari 6.1 and 7 work just fine and are not blacklisted.

 Firefox supports Web Audio API with an optional about:config switch.